AnaHill/AnaHill.github.io/academic.md

   {% endfor %}
 </div>

-My 'deep dive' to control systems was when I combined fuzzy controllers & cardiomyocute cell cultures in simulation environments, see more in [**here**](#fuzzy_control "fuzzy control environment").
+🎚️ My 'deep dive' to control systems was when I combined fuzzy controllers & cardiomyocute cell cultures in simulation environments that I created, see more in [**here**](#fuzzy_control "fuzzy control environment").
 <div style="font-size: 0.8em;">
   {% for pub in site.data.publications %}
     {% if pub.article_id == "maki2024fuzzy" %}